 - Prof. Agostino Marengo, consultant for e-learning, researcher and teacher of IT management of company data;

-- Prof. Bruna Marro, administrative and technical manager of the Secretariat;
+- Dr. Bruna Marro, administrative and technical manager of the Secretariat;

 - Prof. Laura Michelini, associate professor of Economics and Business Management;

-- Prof. Alessandro Pagano, ICT consultant, trainer and computer teacher for languages;
+- Prof. Alessandro Pagano, ICT consultant, researcher and teacher of Computer science for foreign languages;

 The Vice Rector for Didactics and the Right to Education, Prof. Giampaolo Frezza, also participates in the Working Group, who is responsible for general supervision.